cerebral/cerebral/docs/docs/docs/developer_guide/routing.md

 # Routing
 Typically applications uses a router.
-To instantiate the Cerebral router you install it as a separate package:
+To instantiate the Cerebral router you install it as a separate package and instantiate it:

-`npm install cerebral-router@next --save`

-Then you instantiate it on the controller:

 ```js
 import {Controller} from 'cerebral'
 import Router from 'cerebral-router'